shiftyrose/shifty/README.md

 `Idea by Town of Us Reactivated`<br>

 #### Role Description
 A normal impostor that can go invisible when entering a vent.
-While invisible, the Swooper can do all normal things (kill, sabotage, vent).<br>
+While invisible, the Swooper can do all normal things (kill, sabotage, vent).
 Be careful!
 Depending on the host's options you may be revealed when killing another player.<br>

 ### Game Options
 |               Name            |                         Description                              |    Type    | Default |